PhilipPartsch/Howto-Sphinx/docs/tickets_example.rst

 With this option all requirements have the red bar, even there is an incoming link.

-Another idea was to use dynamic functions, but the incmoing links are not available as written in the documentation: https://sphinx-needs.readthedocs.io/en/latest/dynamic_functions.html#incoming-links
+Another idea was to use dynamic functions, but the incoming links are not available as written in the documentation: https://sphinx-needs.readthedocs.io/en/latest/dynamic_functions.html#incoming-links

 I have imported system requirements and I would like to see very fast,